 Bachelor of Science in Criminal Justice

-A Bachelor of Science in Criminal Justice degree builds on your basic knowledge of this field of study with courses that focus on the causes of crime and critical insights into the functions of the criminal justice system.
-Course topics include the response by police, courts, and corrections to crime and violence, ethical concerns, theoretical and applied criminal justice, causes of crime, and the process of adjudicating criminal cases.
-The BS in Criminal Justice at South University Savannah serves as the springboard for an entry-level position in the field.
+Learn critical insights into the criminal justice system with a bachelor’s degree in criminal justice from South University.
+South University’s Savannah campus offers a Bachelor of Science in Criminal Justice to help build on knowledge in the field of study with several criminal justice courses.
+South University’s criminal justice classes include topics like response by police, courts, and corrections, crime and violence, ethical concerns, theoretical and applied criminal justice, causes of crime, and the process of adjudicating criminal cases.
+A Bachelor of Science in Criminal Justice can prepare you to seek entry-level positions in the field*.

 Transfer students may transfer any course to help fulfill the elective pool requirements, provided the course meets the standards of the Credit for Transcripted and Non-Transcripted Work policy found in the Academic Affairs section of this catalog.

 Non-transfer students, with their advisor's consultation and approval may choose courses from any department recommended and listed course or more broadly from any course offered by South University.
 Work from other fields must include any required prerequisite courses in the elective field.